Please review our list of Frequently Asked Questions so you have all the information you need to plan your trip to Dominica.

-ENTRY REQUIREMENTS: For travel ending prior to December 31, 2005 an official birth certificate PLUS a valid Drivers License may be used to enter Dominica if travelers are not in possession of a valid passport.
-Beginning December 31, 2005 the U.S. Department of State requires that travelers to and from the Caribbean have a valid passport.
+ENTRY REQUIREMENTS: The U.S. Department of State requires that travelers to and from the Caribbean have a valid passport.
 No Visas are required for U.S. and Canadian citizens, however it is the customer’s responsibility to ensure his or her own visa requirements, and no refunds will be awarded for customers denied access for lack of proper Visa.

-EXIT REQUIREMENTS: There is a departure tax of $22.00 pp US payable at the airport upon departure in cash.
+EXIT REQUIREMENTS: There is a departure tax of $22.00 pp US payable at the airport upon departure in cash only.

 UPON ARRIVAL: After clearing customs please wait outside the airport for your Castle Comfort representative, who will be there to greet you and provide you with transportation to the Dive Lodge.
 The trip lasts approximately one hour, and includes a wonderfully scenic and informative tour, with a cool rum punch or fruit punch awaiting you at the end of your drive!

 FOOD SERVICE: The restaurant is open for breakfast from 7:30 – 9:00 am daily.
 Lunch is served from 12:30 – 2:15 pm and can be ordered before you depart for your morning dive and ready when for you by the time you hop out of the shower, leaving you plenty of afternoon time free for an island exploration.
 Dinner is served from 7:00 – 8:30 nightly.